RENAISSANCE-UIC/micromium/README.md

 ## Feedback

 File issues or ping the author directly.
-This is pre-release — rough edges are expected.
+This is pre-release.